team-reflect/beginning-of-infinity/notes/Preface.md

 title: The Beginning of Infinity
 ---

 The [[Beginning of Infinity]] contains an incredibly optimistic message for humanity. [[David Deutsch]] describes the process through which our species has emerged from a dirt-scratching purgatory to today's towering technological heights.
-And how, in the future, we have the potential to achieve our wildest dreams.
+And how, in the future, we have the potential to achieve our wildest possible dreams.

 Deutsche shows that, if we choose, no problem is beyond us.
 With the right [[Knowledge]] humanity can have a cosmically-sized impact upon our universe.
+We can solve all of our problems from hunger, to global-warming, to disease, to interstellar travel.
 We are limited solely by the laws of nature.
 Our progress is but at the start of a road to infinity.

 These are some notes on the book, but we encourage you to [read the real thing](https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359).